 About the Space Centre

-Te Awamutu Space Centre is an inspiring educational attraction for all ages.
+Located in the Waikato region of New Zealand, Te Awamutu Space Centre is an inspiring educational attraction for all ages.
 Experience the world of space and astronomy through displays and interactive activities.
 Our centrepiece exhibit is a small but fascinating collection of artifacts from the American and Russian/Soviet space programmes.
 You'll also find informative displays about the Universe, the history of space exploration and scientific research.
-Use the interactive screens to see what's in the night sky, tour the Solar System, create your own orbital systems and more.
+Use the interactive screens to see what's in the night sky, tour the Solar System, land a spacecraft, and much more.

 We also have:

-- Telescope viewing, including a solar telescope for safely looking at the Sun.
+- Telescope viewing, including a solar telescope for safely looking at the Sun (weather permitting).

 Venue & Location